ConduitIO/conduit-kafka-connect-wrapper/README.md

 Run `scripts/dist.sh` to build an executable. `scripts/dist.sh` will create a directory called `dist` with following contents:
 1. A script (which runs the connector).
 This script starts a connector instance.
 2. The connector JAR itself
-3. Directory `libs` with Aiven's JDBC connector (but no JDBC drivers).
+3. Directory `libs`.
 This is where you put the Kafka connector JARs and their dependencies (if any).

 When creating a Conduit connector, the plugin path you need to use is the path to `conduit-kafka-connect-wrapper`.
 Here's a full working example of a Conduit connector configuration: